Pop-punk: Underground expansion (late 1980s and early 1990s)

-Mainstream popularity (1994–2009)
+Mainstream popularity (mid-1990s to 2000s)

-Mainstream success (1994–1998)
+1994–1997: Mainstream breakthrough

-In the wake of Nirvana and grunge breaking through in the early 1990s, California's Green Day and Bad Religion were both signed to major labels in 1993, and by 1994, pop-punk was quickly growing in mainstream popularity, soon before grunge’s popularity began to decline.
+In the wake of Nirvana and grunge breaking through in the early 1990s, California's Green Day and Bad Religion were both signed to major labels in 1993, and by 1994, pop-punk was quickly growing in mainstream popularity, soon before grunge's popularity began to decline.
 Many punk rock and pop-punk bands originated from the California punk scene of the late 1980s, and several of those bands, especially Green Day and the Offspring, helped revive interest in punk rock in the 1990s.
 Green Day arose from the 924 Gilman Street punk scene in Berkeley, California.
 After building an underground following, the band signed to Reprise Records and released their major-label debut album, Dookie, in 1994.
 Dookie sold four million copies by the year's end and spawned several radio singles that received extensive MTV rotation, three of which peaked at number one on the Modern Rock Tracks chart.
 Green Day's enormous commercial success paved the way for other North American pop-punk bands in the following decade.
 In 1999, Dookie was certified diamond by the Recording Industry Association of America (RIAA).
 The Offspring also achieved mainstream success in 1994 with their album Smash being certified 6× platinum by the RIAA.

 MTV and radio stations such as Los Angeles' KROQ-FM played a major role in the genre's mainstream success.
-The Warped Tour brought punk even further into the United States mainstream.
+The Warped Tour, started in 1995, brought punk even further into the United States mainstream.
 With punk rock's renewed visibility came concerns among some in the punk subculture that the music was being co-opted by the mainstream.
 Some punk rock fans criticized Green Day for "selling out" and rejected their music as too soft, pop-oriented and not legitimate punk rock.
 They argued that by signing to major labels and appearing on MTV, bands like Green Day were buying into a system that punk was created to challenge.